-To search for endorsed resources from other publishers, please visit: www.edexcel.com/resources
+To search for endorsed resources from other publishers, please visit our website.

 Specifications, Sample Assessment Materials and Teacher Support Materials

 Specifications, Sample Assessment Materials (SAMs) and Teacher Support Materials (TSMs) can be downloaded from the International Advanced Level subject pages.